 The T3 best gaming laptops guide for 2021 is constantly updated to bring you the very best laptops for every gamer and every genre.
-Whether you’re a massive fan of MMORPGs, favour an FPS or immerse yourself in indie games, we can help you find the perfect system for your needs, your budget and your games.
+Whether you’re a massive fan of MMORPGs, favour an FPS or you prefer to immerse yourself in indie games, we can help you find the perfect system for your needs, your budget and your games.

 This is a big guide because no two gamers are alike.
 While every laptop here is a great laptop that’s impressed T3’s team of expert gamers, what’s right for one gamer may be wrong for another.
 As a result you’ll find a very wide range of gaming laptops here.
-There are incredibly expensive premium systems boasting spectacular specifications, state-of-the-art graphics cards boasting real-time ray tracing; brilliant all-rounders that can switch seamlessly between work and play; and budget bargains that can still play the latest AAA games, albeit not quite at the maximum possible settings.
+There are incredibly expensive premium systems boasting spectacular specifications, state-of-the-art graphics cards with real-time ray tracing; brilliant all-rounders that can switch seamlessly between work and play; and budget bargains that can still play the latest AAA games, albeit not quite at the maximum possible settings.

 The best gaming laptops you can buy today